manish-infracloud/citadel/prometheus/README.md

 ### Assignments

-- [ ] Install prometheus using helm & access prometheus using kubectl port-forward.
+- [ ] Install Prometheus using Helm & access Prometheus using kubectl port-forward.
 - [ ] Write a query to find cpu usage
 - [ ] Write a query to find memory usage